 In the beginner stage, the focus is on learning the fundamental building blocks of programming.
+The beginner learns new concepts and practices applying them.

 In the intermediate stage, the focus is on becoming fluid at combining the building blocks into increasingly complex programs.